-Impact Management Objective: To create a habitat free of alien vegetation.
-Potential impact to avoid The proliferation of alien vegetation once construction has s been completed.
-Impact Management Outcome The level of alien infestation decreases over time.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period whether or not the vegetation is be cleared near a watercourse.
-Vegetation clearing/trimming m mulch/brush-packing during ref be disposed of in consultation y seeds in which case it may be ref The cleared area needs to be m Alien invasive species must be consultation y Alien clearing must be done in s No bulldozing must be undertak Only the areas required to accommust be cleared/trimmed of vege ust be cleared by hand (i.e., brush cut) and stockpiles for use as abilitation of the site.
-Any alien vegetation that is cleared must with the ECO, unless the cleared vegetation does not contain etained for use in rehabilitation. nonitored to avoid the establishment of invasive plant species. leared off the total development footprint (if possible). uch a way not to cause damage to indigenous vegetation. en for the purpose of vegetation clearing.
-Contractor Construction phase Performance Indicator No alien invasive species are observed in areas that have bee n disturbed •
+To create a habitat free of alien vegetation. an completed Potential impact to avoid The proliferation of alien vegetation once construction has been completed.
+Impact Management Outcome The level of alien infestation decreases over time IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period The ECO must be informed in advance of any vegetation that will be removed, irrespective of Contractor Construction phase whether or not the vegetation n is alien or indigenous.
+This is especially true when vegetation is to be cleared near a watercou rse.
+Vegetation clearing/trimming g must be cleared by hand (i.e., brush cut) and stockpiles for use as mulch/brush-packing during rehabilitation of the site.
+Any alien vegetation that is cleared must be disposed of in consultation on with the ECO, unless the cleared vegetation does not contain seeds in which case it may b e retained for use in rehabilitation.
+The cleared area needs to b e monitored to avoid the establishment of invasive plant species.
+Alien invasive species must be cleared off the total development footprint (if possible).
+Alien clearing must be done in such a way not to cause damage to indigenous vegetation.
+No bulldozing must be undertaken for the purpose of vegetation clearing.
+Only the areas required to accommodate the construction and access to the construction site must be cleared/trimmed of vegetation.
+Vegetation outside of the c onstruction footprint and beyond any No-Go areas must not be cleared.
+Performance Indicator The level of alien infestation decreases over time